coin-or/coin-or.github.io/pages/developer/developer_introduction.md

 conf/
 branches/
 trunk/
-stable/
+stable/x.y
-releases/
+releases/x.y.z
 ```
-In git, the top-level folders in SVN map either to git "branches" or "tags".
+Git is not folder based, so the folders in SVN have to be mapped either to a
-Both branches and tage are nothing more in git than aliases for particular
+git "branch" or to a git "tag".
+Both branches and tags are nothing more in git
-commits (identified by their SHA or hash).
-The difference between a branch and
+than aliases for particular commits (identified by their SHA or hash).
+The
-a tag is only that a branch is dynamic and always points to the "tip" of a
+difference between a branch and a tag is only that a branch is dynamic and
-given series of commits, whereas a "tag" is a fixed pointer that never
+always points to the "tip" of a given series of commits, whereas a "tag" is a
-changes.
+fixed pointer that never changes.

-The recommended structure (which is imposed for the repositories that were
+The recommended structure in git (which is imposed for the repositories that were
 mirrored from SVN to git) is as follows.
   * The stable versions in SVN that used to live in a folder `stable/x.y` are
     now in a git branch called `stable/x.y`.
 In git, this branch label is just